madmurphy/libconfini/MANUAL.md

 ## Getting started

-The API is contained in one single public header named `confini.h`.
+The API is contained in one single public header:

 ~~~~~~~~~~~~~~~~~~~~{.c}
 #include <confini.h>
 ~~~~~~~~~~~~~~~~~~~~

-When **libconfini** is used as a shared library, it might be wiser to include the _versioned header_ (with only the major version number appended to the file name), in order to ensure that the code will compile correctly even when different major versions of the library cohabit in the same machine.
+When **libconfini** is used as a shared library, it might be wiser to include _the versioned header_ (with only the major version number appended to the file name), in order to ensure that the code will compile correctly even when different major versions of the library cohabit in the same machine.
 This can apply also to version 1.X.X: